-Student Development Officer and Title IX Coordinator (Student Disability Accommodations Coordinator) 729 E. Carpenter Street, Springfield, IL 62769 (217) 525-5628
+Dean of students and Title IX coordinator (Student Disability Accommodations Coordinator) 729 E. Carpenter Street, Springfield, IL 62769 (217) 525-5628

 Complaints of discrimination can be filed with the U.S. Department of Education's Office for Civil Rights by visiting http://www2.ed.gov/about/offices/list/ocr/docs/howto.html or by calling 1-800-421-3481.